False discovery rate control with compound p-values: Introduction

 That is, the FDR is guaranteed to be no larger than $\alpha$, the target level.
 (Note that the BH procedure is actually conservative, by a factor of $\frac{|\nulls|}{m}$---the fraction of true nulls among all hypotheses being tested.
 A modified version of the BH procedure, proposed by \citet{storey2004strong}, estimates and then corrects for this factor.)
 In fact, the same bound on FDR holds more broadly, under a positive dependence assumption on the p-values (the PRDS condition---see Section~\ref{sec:PRDS} for details) \citep{benjamini2001control}:

 On the other hand, if the p-values are not restricted to exhibit only positive dependence, then the FDR can be substantially worse. \citet{benjamini2001control} prove the bound:

-where $\mathsf{h}_m = 1 + \dots + \frac{1}{m}\asymp \log m$ is the harmonic series.
+where $\mathsf{h}_m = 1 + \dots + \frac{1}{m}\asymp \log m$ is the $m$th term in the harmonic series.
 This bound cannot be improved, as verified by an explicit construction due to \citet{guo2008control}.
 In other words, the BH procedure may, in the worst case, increase the FDR by a factor of $\mathcal{O}(\log m)$, relative to the desired level~$\alpha$.